EvanBalster/tattle_wx/README.md

 Step-by-step:

 1. **Invocation**
-  * Tattle is invoked with a JSON command file configuring the GUI, upload behaviors and attached data.
+  * Tattle is invoked with a [JSON command file](test/config.json) configuring the GUI, upload behaviors and attached data.
   * Attached files are truncated and read into memory immediately, in case they would subsequently change.
 2. ❌ Planned: Consent to Query *(subject to privacy settings)*
    * ❌ Ask the user for consent to send basic information to the server.
    * This prompt is only shown to the user once per category.
 3. **Query** _(if no query URL is supplied, this step is skipped)_
-  * Fire HTTP GET request, with `-aq` parameters encoded as multipart POST data.
+  * This is an HTTPS POST request, with a small subset of the report's data.
   * If the server responds with text or a link, this is displayed to the user.
   * If the server provides a `<tattle-id>` tag, the user gets a "don't show this again" option.
   * _The server may specify that execution should stop here.
 (Not yet implemented!)_